Waleed-xc/Blog/README.md

 1- user authentication, registration, login using authcontext + json web tokens (jwt)

-2-the blog has a dark mode feature
+2-the blog has a dark mode feature as well as the use of react-quil for blog editing

 3-the blog gives the user to interact with other blogs through comments